mlewis7127/awesome-aws-devex/1-code-creation/code-creation.md

 ## Infrastructure as Code Support
 CodeWhisperer support for creating code extends beyond just programming languages and into Infrastructure as Code (IaC) tools such as CloudFormation, AWS CDK and Terraform.

+Try out how Amazon CodeWhisperer will generate CloudFormation by using the `template.yaml` file in the `iac-support` folder.

 ## SQL Support
 CodeWhisperer also supports the creation of SQL as a standard language for database creation and manipulation.
 This covers Data Definition Language commands (such as creating tables and views) as well as Data Manipulation Language commands (from simple inserts through to complex queries with joins across tables).

+Try this out for yourself by using the `generate-sql.sql` file in the `sql-support` folder.